isomerpages/tp-virtualcampus/_events/Calendar.md

 <br>
 <br>Life as a TP student can be as exciting, engaging and empowering as you
 want it to be!
-Join us at the <strong>CCA Fair 2025</strong> and dive into a world of thrilling opportunities offered in TP.
-Ready to embrace a wealth of exciting possibilities to help you achieve your full potential?
+Join us at the <strong>CCA Fair 2025</strong> and dive into a world of thrilling opportunities offered in TP to realise your full potential.
 Mark your calendar now!</p>
 <p></p>
 </td>
 </tr>